What to give for a bar or bat mitzvah.

-Totally fine, and trust us, you’re not the only one who thinks money is sort of an impersonal gift for a celebration and party of this caliber.
+No. It is totally fine, and trust us, you’re not the only one who thinks money is an impersonal gift.

 I have a brother-in-law who says only money and there is no room to discuss it at all, it’s money and that is the end.
 Nothing else is to be given as a gift.

-I personally like gifts-- it’s something to be remembered by.
+I personally like gifts-- it’s something to that you're remembered.
 Cash/checks go to the bank and are very impersonal.
 It’s a thought-less gift, not a bad gift at all, but there is no thought that goes into it.

-It really is a gift without any thought put into it, so thoughtless.
+Money is a gift without any thought put into it, so thoughtless.
+Not meaningless, but thought-less.
 And yes, I have resorted to this on more than one occasion where I gave only money.